JasperWH/Ballon-Turret-with-OpenCV/README.md

 Note the firing motor can be wire in any polarity as can the PTM switch.
 The PTM switch provides feeedback to the Pi that the motor has rotated and  the dart has been fired.

+The camera should be attached inline with the direct of fire of the missile launcher, with both attached to the servo mount.

 # Software:

 ### Setup:
 Setting up OpenCV on the Raspberry Pi can be dificult, this is why I recommend using the SD image provided by Qengineering for a complete working Raspberry Pi 4 dedicated to deep learning: https://qengineering.eu/opencv-c-examples-on-raspberry-pi.html

 This site will also give you a step by step guide for setup and goes deeper into image processing with object recognition.

-Along with the OpneCV library, this project also requires the pigpio library for operating the servos etc. which you can download from here: https://abyz.me.uk/rpi/pigpio/
+Along with the OpneCV library, this project also requires the pigpio library for operating the servos etc. softservo and other libraries woun't have the ability to properly controll the servos so this is the only option for code written in C/C++.
+You can download this from here: https://abyz.me.uk/rpi/pigpio/

 To get the code to run in CodeBlocks you'll need to point to these libraries as follow (pointing to where ever you saved the library):

 ![setup1](https://github.com/JasperWH/Turret-with-OpenCV/blob/main/Pictures/Setup1.png)